TJNII/puppet-bind/readme.md

 Example site config
 -------------------

-This assumes you have configured your master.pp and site.pp
+This assumes you have configured your master.pp and slave.pp custom pp files as mentioned above.

     node "puppetmaster.example.com" {
       # bind glue class